leahkemp/pipeface/README.md

 ## Credit

 This is a highly collaborative project, with many contributions from the [genomic technologies lab](https://www.garvan.org.au/research/labs-groups/genomic-technologies-lab).
 Notably, Dr Andre Reis and Dr Ira Deveson are closely involved in the development of this pipeline.
+The installation and hosting of software used in this pipeline has been supported by [project if89 on NCI](https://australianbiocommons.github.io/ables/if89/).